PROxZIMA/Sweet-Pop/README.md

 $ cd chrome
 ```

-NOTE: If you are planning to set a local page as home page then in [`mozilla.cfg`](https://github.com/PROxZIMA/Sweet-Pop/blob/da7531c7089380c5c6e4faf2f9f365eb1fd3e49d/programs/mozilla.cfg#L12-L14), comment out line `12, 13, 14` and at line 13 change `newTabURL_` to the local page location.
+NOTE: If you are planning to set a local page as home page then in [`mozilla.cfg`](https://github.com/PROxZIMA/Sweet-Pop/blob/4ec550b7d7fb6a56d247385763a80a5da7efa2e0/programs/mozilla.cfg#L12-L14), uncomment line `12, 13, 14` and at line 13 change `newTabURL_` to the local page location.

 3) Install `utils` folder from [fx-autoconfig](https://github.com/MrOtherGuy/fx-autoconfig) in your `chrome` folder (make sure it matches above Folder Structure).
 Perform following changes in the `utils/chrome.manifest` file.